Arkansas Commercial Driver's License Rules

 - Being under the influence of a controlled substance.

-- Having an alcohol concentration of 0.04 or greater while operating a CMV
+- Having a blood alcohol concentration (BAC) of .04% or greater while operating a CMV

 - Refusing to take an alcohol test as required by Arkansas law under its implied consent laws or regulations.

 - Leaving the scene of an accident.

 - Using the vehicle to commit a felony.

 - Driving a CMV when, as a result of prior violations committed operating a CMV, the driver's CDL is revoked, suspended, or canceled, or the driver is disqualified from operating a CMV.